 - Slick is made from HDPE which is less durable to Surlyn.

 11. Mike Stewart Science Launch LTD

 (Best for Drop Knee)

-If you are familiar with bodyboarding, you must have heard of Mike Stewart, one of the legends in the sport.
-Here is one of his branded products crafted for intermediate to advanced riders like him.
-Depending on your height and weight, the product is available in 40, 40.5, 41.5 and 42.5 inches.
+Here is one of Mike Stewart’s branded products crafted for intermediate to advanced riders.
+Depending on your height and weight, the Mike Stewart Science Launch LTD Bodyboard is available in 40, 40.5, 41.5, and 42.5 inches.

 - Reputable brand.

 - Polypropylene core, PE slick, and Surlyn base.